baoskee/machiavelli/README.md

         (latitude >= -90 && latitude <= 90)
 });
 ```

+### Your own wrappers
+If your data is already wrapped in your own constructor, there
+is no need to define a new function.

 ## Error Types (To be implemented)
 The Schema comes with flexible error messages, customizable from